rorydbain/rorydbain.github.io/_posts/2018-03-24-animating-uibutton.markdown

 categories: programming swift
 ---

 Animation can vastly improve user experience in an application.
 I love buttons that animate and give you the feeling that you are actually pressing something.
+These combined with the great TapticEngine APIs ([UIFeedbackGenerator](https://developer.apple.com/documentation/uikit/uifeedbackgenerator)) can completely change the way your application feels.

-Here are a couple of ways of doing that in Swift - both of which utilise UIButtons addTarget methods.
+Here are a couple of ways of doing button animations in Swift - both of which utilise UIButton addTarget methods.
 <iframe src="https://giphy.com/embed/WxTzRZHomhAvHD8kgV" width="100%" height="100" frameBorder="0" class="giphy-embed" allowFullScreen style="pointer-events: none;"></iframe>

 #### RxSwift + RxCocoa